Neuromuscular-blocking drug: History

 Neurologist Walter Freeman learned about curare and suggested to Richard Gill, a patient suffering from multiple sclerosis, that he try using it.
 Gill brought 25 pounds of raw curare from Ecuador.
 The raw curare was then given to Squibb and Sons to derive an effective antidote to curare.
-In 1942, Wintersteiner and Dutcher (two scientists working for Squibb and Sons) isolated the alkaloid d-tubocurarine.
+In 1942, Oskar Wintersteiner and J.D.
+Dutcher (two scientists working for Squibb and Sons) isolated the alkaloid d-tubocurarine.
 Soon after, they developed a preparation of curare called Intocostrin.

 At the same time in Montreal, Harold Randall Griffith and his resident Enid Johnson at the Homeopathic Hospital administered curare to a young patient undergoing appendectomy.
 This was the first use of NMBA as muscle relaxant in anesthesia.

 The 1940s, 1950s and 1960s saw the rapid development of several synthetic NMBA.
 Gallamine was the first synthetic NMBA used clinically.
 Further research led to the development of synthesized molecules with different curariform effects, depending on the distance between the quaternary ammonium groups.
 One of the synthesized bis-quaternaries was decamethonium a 10-carbon bis-quaternary compound.
 Following research with decamethonium, scientists developed suxamethonium, which is a double acetylcholine molecule that was connected at the acetyl end.
 The discovery and development of suxamethonium lead to a Nobel Prize in medicine in 1957.
 Suxamethonium showed different blocking effect in that its effect was achieved more quickly and augmented a response in the muscle before block.
 Also, tubocurarine effects were known to be reversible by acetylcholinesterase inhibitors, whereas decamethonium and suxamethonium block were not reversible.

 Another compound malouétine that was a bis-quaternary steroid was isolated from the plant Malouetia bequaertiana and showed curariform activity.
 This led to the synthetic drug pancuronium, a bis-quaternary steroid, and subsequently other drugs that had better pharmacological properties.
 Research on these molecules helped improve understanding of the physiology of neurons and receptors.